Solar vs. Wind Energy: Which Wins Out?

 Pros

-• The only time wind energy might produce greenhouse gases is during the building, construction, and decommissioning phases.
+• It’s a clean and renewable resource that’s incredibly cost-effective.
+The only time wind energy might produce greenhouse gases is during the building, construction and decommissioning phases.

 • It allows landowners to lease their land in return for a payment (land rent) arrangement with their site operators.

-• Long term, it’s an excellent economic resource as it can reduce the cost required to run large-scale operations (once the initial investment is paid off!).
+• Long term, it’s an excellent economic resource as it can reduce the cost required to run large-scale operations (once the initial investment is paid off).

-• Newer wind farms are more sophisticated, require less regular maintenance, and are far quieter and commercial turbines are becoming increasingly sleek and more attractive?
+• Advances in technology mean that wind energy is now extremely efficient.
+Newer wind farms are more sophisticated, require less regular maintenance and are far quieter.
+Commercial turbines are becoming increasingly sleek and more attractive.

 • On the whole, it doesn’t cause massive disruption to surrounding farmland as commercial turbines are largely space-efficient.
+Currently, just 0.2 per cent of the UK’s arable land is set to be affected by wind farms.

 • It reduces a global reliance on fossil fuels by creating enough energy to power large parts of a country.